pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

     --email=$DJANGO_NAME@example.com
 ```

-The next step, is to go back into the `aws-django-voting-app/frontend` folder, and set up Docker to turn our application into a container.
+The next step is to go back into the `aws-django-voting-app/frontend` folder and containerize our application with Docker.
 First, we will list the libraries our application uses by creating a `requirements.txt` file with the following lines.

 ```python
 django==3.1